LuckyPray/DexKit/README.md

 ## API introduction

-These two APIs can meet most of your usage scenarios:
+There are two APIs can meet most of your usage scenarios:

 - **`DexKit::BatchFindClassesUsingStrings`**
 - **`DexKit::BatchFindMethodsUsingStrings`**